antoinewg/smartlist/apps/webapp/README.md

-# Smartlist web 💻
+# Smartlists web 💻

-Web application for Smartlist built in React.
+Web application for Smartlists built in React.

 ### Commands